thillRobot/ros_workshop/module6/tutorial6_turtlebot3_navigation/tutorial6_turtlebot3_navigation.md

 ## Part 1 - Install navigation and gmapping packges

-### Step 1 Install the `navigation` and `gmapping` nodes if you have not already.
+### Step 1 Install `navigation` and `gmapping`
+Install the packages required for autonomous navigation if you have not already.
 It will not hurt to run the install command again.

 ```
 sudo apt install ros-melodic-navigation ros-melodic-gmapping